If you paid full tuition fees but lost teaching time due to strike action, you may have rights under consumer law.

 We’ll provide more updates on this case as they occur.

-If your education has been disrupted by industrial actions.
+Has your education been disrupted by industrial actions?

 Register to stay updated and we’ll let you know if a partner law firm takes this claim forward.